AplaProject/apla-docs-en/source/topics/daemons.rst

 .. todo::

     Where this value is defined?
+A: MIN_CONFIRMED_NODES in sources

 The daemon confirms all blocks, one by one, starting from the first block in the database that is not confirmed at the moment.